MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 - **Configure app for SSO**: You'll need to register your app with Azure AD before you configure it.
 Then, to enable it for SSO:
   - Configure scope for access token
   - Configure access token version
-- **Configure bot resource in Azure AD**: You'll need to create and configure a bot resource in Azure AD.
+- **Configure bot resource in Azure AD**: You'll need to create and configure a bot resource in Azure AD beforehand.
 To enable SSO for the bot resource:
   - Add messaging endpoint
   - Update OAuth connection

-You can register your app with Azure AD first and then create a bot resource to associate with it for enabling SSO.
-Alternatively, you can create a bot resource first with a new app ID and then enable SSO for it.
+You can configure your app in Azure AD first and then associate a bot resource with it before enabling SSO.
+Alternatively, you can configure a bot resource first, and then enable SSO for your app.

 For this tutorial, you'll configure your app with Azure AD, and then create and configure a bot resource for enabling SSO.